itzdaimy/Simple-Rat/README.md

 4. then put your cmd in each folders it created and run "dotnet publish -c Release -r win-x64 --self-contained" OR you can use "dotnet publish -c Release -r win-x64 --self-contained false" (user must have .net installed)
 5. done!

+# NOTE **THE PROGAM.CS IN FOLDER SERVER AND CLIENT MUST BE THE SAME AS CLIENT.CS OR SERVER.CS**

 ## **⚠️ Warning**